At St Joseph’s British Values have our Catholic ethos at the centre.

 Our behaviour policy is reinforced through our home/ school agreement with parents and a pupil/ school agreement (child-friendly version) is being developed by the School Council.

-At St Joseph’s Catholic Primary School, pupils are actively encouraged to make the right choices, following our school values.
+At St Joseph’s Primary School, pupils are actively encouraged to make the right choices, following our school values.
 As a school we educate and provide boundaries for young pupils to make wise choices, through a provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely and responsibly, for example through our E-Safety, planning for computing and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely and responsibly, for example through our E-Safety, ICT planning, PSHE and Mindmate lessons.

-We support pupils to develop their self-knowledge, self-esteem and self-confidence, through our weekly Catholic ethos statement assemblies, Targeted Emotional Literacy groups and circle times, our way of treating people, by investing heavily in meeting the needs of all of the children, by providing equality of opportunity, by knowing and understanding the needs of all of the children.
+We support pupils to develop their self-knowledge, self-esteem and self-confidence, through our whole school, key stage and class collective worship.
+Targeted Emotional Literacy groups and circle times provide a forum to support the needs of children who may need extra nurture or help to manage emotions or other social issues.
 Peer assessment and classroom rules drawn up by each class group help to reinforce this.

 Relationships between staff team members as well as with children reinforce respect for individuals and tolerance.

-We encourage pupils to take responsibility for their behaviour as well as knowing their rights, through linking rights with responsibilities, by having a fair and consistent behaviour management policy.
-Our school implements a strong anti-bullying culture, which is reinforced through anti-bullying weeks.
+We encourage pupils to take responsibility for their behaviour as well as knowing their rights, through linking rights and responsibilities, by having a fair and consistent behaviour management policy.
+Our school implements a strong anti-bullying culture, with a strong emphasis on restorative practice.

-There is a wide range of curriculum enrichment, through our extra-curricular clubs and opportunities, where pupils are given the freedom to make choices: choir, craft clubs, football team, Total Sports clubs and Maths Club.
+There is a wide range of curriculum enrichment, through our extra-curricular clubs and opportunities, where pupils are given the freedom to make choices: choir, craft clubs, football team, netball, P.E partner clubs, outreach tournaments to other schools, taster sessions e.g. fencing and Maths Club.

-One of our Core School Values is ‘Respect’.
-Pupils have discussions both in class and assemblies relating to what this means and how it is shown.
+Pupils have discussions both in class, collective worship and assemblies relating to what this means and how it is shown.
 Displays around the school promote our school values and this is reiterated through our classroom rules, as well as our behaviour policy.

 As part of our PSHE curriculum, we deliver Targeted Emotional Literacy small group work, providing opportunities to enhance children’s self esteem to build self confidence, develop team work skills and learn strategies to help regulate our feelings.